Blog Post Submissions & Directions:

-To enter the essay contest, submit an essay 700-1000 words in length that is a gift to other women in the backcountry ski community.
-We’re looking for pieces of writing that inspire others, share the love of backcountry skiing, the feeling of the wilderness, tech tips, travel tips, and more.
-Suggested Topics include Storytelling; Technique Tips & Destination Tips or Packing Lists.
+To enter the blog post contest, submit a blog 700-1000 words in length that is a gift to other women in the backcountry ski community.
+We’re looking for original pieces of writing that inspire others, share the love of backcountry skiing, the feeling of the wilderness, tech tips, travel tips, and more.
 Below are some prompts to describe the types of essays we’re looking for and to help get your ideas flowing.
-If your essay is selected, it may be posted on the Backcountry Babes Blog!
+Hints for getting your essay selected: Write about something you know well, write about something you love, and write something that is a useful information and giving to others who are getting started backcountry skiing, splitboarding etc. If your piece is selected, it may be posted on the Backcountry Babes Blog.

 The scholarship will be awarded toward the cost of attendance to one of our avalanche courses.
 We fundraise and absorb the extra costs not met by our fundraising through our program, therefore we cannot give scholarships to people wanting to attend courses at other organizations.
 Preference will be given to those women with financial need who describe their meaningful contributions to their communities.

 We are also looking for volunteers to help in our fundraising efforts for our scholarship program.
-If you are interested in attending avalanche conferences, backcountry galas, slideshows and film festivals on behalf of Backcountry Babes, please let us know in the application.
-Again, your answer to this question will not affect your scholarship.
+If you are interested in attending avalanche conferences, backcountry galas, slideshows and film festivals on behalf of Backcountry Babes, please let us know in the application or email [email protected] to look for season-long internship opportunities.